olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_22.md

 To solve this we use breadth-first fill.
 For each brick, we disintegrate it and create a queue of objects which were only prevented from falling by that brick.
 We also maintain a set of bricks that are now falling due to this brick's disintegration.

-With this disintegrated brick and queue of bricks that are now falling directly because of the disintegrated brick, we iterate through the queue as follows:
+With this disintegrated brick and a queue of bricks that are now falling directly because of the disintegrated brick, we iterate through the queue as follows:

 For each no-longer supported brick, iterate through each brick that will now cascade because it was being supported by this brick.
 If this cascading brick is not already falling, and everything that supports the cascading brick is already falling (or was disintegrated), then we have determined that this cascading brick is a falling brick, so we must add the cascading brick to the queue **AND** add it to the set of falling bricks.
 We iterate in this way through the queue until the queue is finally empty, add the number of cascading bricks to a count and move onto considering the next bricks disintegration.